 - An increased chance of bodily injury

 Separately, prescription painkillers and alcohol have very different effects.
-They are different chemicals that have different purposes when introduced into the body.
+They are other chemicals that have different purposes when introduced into the body.
 When combined, the chemicals can interact and cause a toxic combination that overwhelms a person’s system before your body can eliminate the toxins.
-Think of it as your body working on overtime, and it just can’t keep up.
+Think of it as your body working overtime, and it just can’t keep up.

 When mixing alcohol and Vicodin, addicts increase their chances of suffering from acute liver failure and kidney dysfunction.
 Both health concerns require lengthy and complicated treatment plans that increase the risk of death.

 Both alcohol and Vicodin are depressants, which means they both cause relaxation.
 They slow down the central nervous system, so people feel sleepy or dull in large quantities.
 When two drugs have the same depressant effects, mixing them increases the likelihood of someone passing out, developing respiratory problems, or dying from an overdose.

 Using alcohol and Vicodin together can suppress the system so much that a person’s breathing can stop completely.

 Some warning signs of alcohol and Vicodin overdose include:

 - Slow or weak pulse

 - Falling out of consciousness

 If anyone exhibits these kinds of symptoms after ingesting a substance, get medical help immediately.
 Generally, these are all signs that they might be mixing different substances like alcohol and Vicodin and are experiencing an overdose.